acapunay-math/ShintaniK41/Algorithm/README.md

 ## File description

 (I).
-After uploading the file `ShintaniDomainK41.gp` in Pari GP, using an irreducible polynomial `p` (which define a complex quartic number field), then you can use the comand
+After uploading the file `ShintaniDomainK41.gp` in Pari GP, using an irreducible polynomial $p$ (which define a complex quartic number field), then you can use the comand

  `F=FDK41(p);`

-This returns a data $F=[F1,F2,F3,F4]$ asociated to a Shintani domain with the following description (explained in the example file)
+This returns a data $F:=[F1,F2,F3,F4]$ asociated to a Shintani domain with the following description (explained in the example file)

 1. The first entry $F1$ (i.e., $F[1]$) has the form